"Her every step on the ground is not / always a step forward, but rather / a kiss from ancient Odisha"

 same Odissi, different Devadasi

-I wrote this ‘instant noodle’ poem upon request by January Low, (a magnificient Malaysian in Indian classical dance) as part of my interactive solo offstage poetry performance project, Gerai Puisi Segera.
+I wrote this ‘instant noodle’ poem upon request by January Low on 24 October 2015, (a magnificient Malaysian in Indian classical dance) as part of my interactive solo offstage poetry performance project, Gerai Puisi Segera.
 She gave three words, and I wrote a poem with them in five minutes.
 A few years later contacted to say that after seven years of quiet reinvention following 17 years with Sutra Dance Theatre, her first solo performance dedicated to Odissi dance, Dedicated, was finally ready.
 In December 2017, she danced to the following poem (recited by Ghafir Akbar) on every night of Dedicated.